acbilson/chaos-content/stones/peyton-jones/a-master-has-failed-more-times-than-a-beginner-has-tried.md

 source = "Church Plantology"
 tags = ["apostolic","failure","mastery"]
 +++
-The difference between a master and a rookie is that a master has failed more ti9mes than the beginner has ever tried.
+The difference between a master and a rookie is that a master has failed more times than the beginner has ever tried.